outsinre/outsinre.github.com/_posts/2015-09-18-git-diff-patch.md

     Author: microcai <microcai@fedoraproject.org>
     Date:   Thu Jan 13 05:18:45 2011 +0800

         [vt] add cjk font that has 65536 chars

     commit 3dbe651a011ac6b6bbd976d96b5d08fb2baf709c
     Author: microcai <microcai@fedoraproject.org>
     Date:   Mon Feb 21 12:58:18 2011 +0800

         [vt] diable setfont if we have cjk font in kernel

     commit a2553800e3e8ea1d13f3e3a4211599a3268ce9a2
     Author: microcai <microcaicai@gmail.com>
     Date:   Fri Jan 9 12:45:07 2015 +0800

         [vt] fix 255 glyph limit, prepare for CJK font support

     commit d8cf08a565defc2f9810b9ecd33b1b3211b029e1
     Author: Greg Kroah-Hartman <gregkh@linuxfoundation.org>
     Date:   Thu Mar 26 14:00:21 2015 +0100

         Linux 3.19.3
     ```
     From the output, we can see only 4 commits history are cloned.
-We will extract the patch from the top 3 ones that were committed by microcai.
+We will extract the patch from the top 3 commits authored by microcai.
 5. Extract the patch:

     ```bash